mehediparvez/newsletter/README.md

 ### High-Level Design

 The long-term solution transitions from Google Apps Script to a more scalable architecture using BigQuery for data storage and Amazon Pinpoint for email delivery, while still preserving Google Sheets as the input interface.
+This architecture ensures true data ownership and prepares the system for future AI and LLM integration.

 ![Long-Term Architecture](https://i.imgur.com/example2.png) *(Diagram placeholder)*

+#### Technology Selection Rationale

+1. **BigQuery**:
+   - Full data ownership with structured SQL access
+   - Designed for analytics on large datasets
+   - Unlimited scalability for growing member base
+   - Strong integration with AI/ML services for future enhancements

+2. **Looker Studio**:
+   - Direct integration with BigQuery
+   - Custom dashboards for monitoring system performance
+   - Visual analytics for portfolio trends and newsletter effectiveness
+   - Shareable reports for stakeholders

+3. **AWS Services vs. All-Google Solution**:
+   - AWS Pinpoint offers significantly lower costs at scale than alternatives
+   - Hybrid architecture leverages strengths of both platforms
+   - Future-proof design with multiple integration options

 #### Key Components:

 1. **Member Portfolio Sheets**: Remain as input interface for members
 2. **Google Apps Script**: Handles sync from sheets to BigQuery
 3. **BigQuery**: Central data warehouse for all portfolio and research data
+4. **Looker Studio**: Analytics dashboards and reporting
-4. **Amazon Pinpoint**: Scalable email delivery service
+5. **Amazon Pinpoint**: Scalable email delivery service
-5. **AWS Lambda**: Serverless functions for data processing and newsletter generation
+6. **AWS Lambda**: Serverless functions for data processing and newsletter generation

 ### Low-Level Design